ibm-cloud-docs/account/catalog-enterprise-share.md

 1. On the Manage allowlist page, select **Add accounts**.
 1. Select the type of account, such as individual account, enterprise, or account group.
-1. Enter one or more account IDs, and click **Add**.
+1. Enter one or more account IDs or enterprise IDs, and click **Add**.
 You might need to contact the account owner to obtain the ID.
 1. If you want to add other accounts of which you are a member, click **Add your accounts**.
 A list of your accounts is displayed.
 1. Select one or more of your accounts, and click **Add**.
 When the allowlist table is displayed, note that the **Share state** column in the table is in `Pending` status.
 The share request is in a pending state until [it is accepted](/docs/account?topic=account-catalog-share-accept&interface=ui).
 1. If you want to delete an account from the allowlist, select the account, and click **Delete**.
 1. Click **Share**.
 In the version list, the **Visibility** status is now changed to `Shared`.

+If a share request has already been accepted by the target account for a previous product, this new share request is automatically accepted.
+{: note}

 ### Checking the share request status
 {: #ent-share-steps-check}